keithalewis/math/sum.md

 and the reciprocal $R_t = 1/D_t$ is called the _money market account_.
 It is convenient to assume there is an instrument with price $R_t$ and no cash flows exists in order to finance trading strategies.

+It is rare for market participants to use repos to finance their trading.
+Traders working for large banks have access to a funding desk that charges them the repo rate plus a few basis points.
+Day traders using a credit card to fund trading get charged at a much higher rate.

 <!--
 but every big bank has a repo desk of traders working